2023 Best Value Nursing Master's Degree Schools in North Carolina

 Full Nursing at University of North Carolina at Wilmington Report

 Out of the 16 schools in North Carolina that were part of this year’s ranking, East Carolina University landed the # 3 spot on the list.
-Located in the small city of Greenville, ECU is a public college with a very large student population.
+Located in the small city of Greenville, ECU is a public school with a very large student population.

-Out of the 16 schools in North Carolina that were part of this year’s ranking, Appalachian State University landed the # 4 spot on the list.
-Located in the town of Boone, Appalachian State is a public college with a very large student population.
+The excellent master’s degree programs at Appalachian State University helped the school earn the #4 place on this year’s ranking of the best value nursing schools in North Carolina.
+Located in the distant town of Boone, Appalachian State is a public college with a very large student population.

 Appalachian State not only placed well in our value ranking, but it is also #4 on our Best Nursing Master’s Degree Schools in North Carolina list.